 More efficient is the prismatic or cube-corner reflector.

 If you take a solid glass cube and slice off one corner with a cut that passes along the diagonals of three adjoining faces you have the basic cube-corner unit which is a squat triangular pyramid shaped prism.
 When the pyramid is set up with the triangular base directed towards a beam of light, the light passes through the base with very little loss.
 Once inside the pyramid the light is internally reflected off each of the three side faces in turn before being directed back through the base, exiting parallel to the incoming light beam.
-Reflected light is still parallel to the incoming beam is not square to the face of the pyramid, as the light is equally refracted when entering and leaving the prism, see figure 10.
+Reflected light is still parallel to the incoming beam as the light is equally refracted when entering and leaving the prism, see figure 10.

 The cube-corner pyramid prism is a fairly efficient retroreflector but has two limitations: